ddrsmile/CarND-Advanced-Lane-Lines/README.md

 **<sub>line.py: update</sub>**

 Fitting polynomial functions are carried out by `polyfit` and `poly1d` **Numpy**.
 We use `polyfit` to fit 2nd order polynomial with the nonzero points found in the `histogram_detection`.
 The output of `polyfit` is the coefficients of a 2nd order polynomial.
-For convenience, I used `poly1d` to create the object which take y values as input to calcuate x values.
+For convenience, I used `poly1d` to create the object which take y values as input to calculate x values.
 The result of fitting polynomial is shown in the figure below.
 And I also hightlight the points used to fit the polynomial functions.

 ![viz_big_fitting_result](output_images/viz/viz_big_fitting_result.png)